Russia Sounds Alarm Over Looming Omicron Surge - The Moscow Times

 Meanwhile, Prime Minister Mikhail Mishustin ordered the country’s hospitals and clinics to be on high alert for a possible influx of cases and to monitor stocks of key medicines.

-Russia has officially recorded just 305 cases of the Omicron variant, though health experts including the World Health Organization say the strain will become dominant across much of Europe, where it is spreading rapidly from west to east.
+Russia has confirmed 698 official cases of the Omicron variant, Deputy Prime Minister Tatiana Golikova said Wednesday — more than double the number reported on Tuesday.
+Health experts including the World Health Organization say the strain will become dominant across much of Europe, where it is spreading rapidly from west to east.

 The state-run Gamaleya Institute, which developed Russia's Sputnik V vaccine, claimed in November that the vaccine is effective against Omicron and that it has begun developing an Omicron-adapted booster shot.

-Note: Update: This article was updated Wednesday to include comments made by Putin and Golikova, and new figures on Omicron cases.